nickswalker/nickwalker.us/README.md

 ## Develpoment

-Make sure you have Ruby and Jekyll installed.
+Make sure you have Ruby and [Bundler](http://bundler.io/) installed.
 Clone down the repo and run

+    bundle install

+to install gem dependencies.
+Then

     bundle exec jekyll serve